 Defending Your Thesis or Dissertation

 Certain special exams are required to earn an advanced degree in the research-based programs at Cornell.
 Often, these exams need to be taken with consideration of anticipated completion dates.
+Enrollment in future semesters after the date a student passes their M or B exam is not permitted.
 See Taking Exams for more information.

 All exam forms are available on our Forms page.